rizwan-io/SQL-Mastery/03-Retrieving-Data-From-Multiple-Tables/README.md

 ON oi.product_id = p.product_id
 ```
 Once we declare the alias then we cannot use the full name of the table.
-table name should be used as a prefix where the column name is ambiguous (exist in both the columns)
+In the select statement, table name should be used as a prefix where the column name is ambiguous (exist in both the columns)

 ### Joining across Databases
 We need to prefix the table with the database that does not belong to the current database.